Rock climbing in the Grampians National Park

 In recent years, rock climbing in the Grampians National Park has increased and contemporary rock climbing activities, such as bouldering and the use of fixed protection (bolts and chain anchors), have emerged, creating risk to irreplaceable environmental and cultural values.

 To ensure the protection of these values, in February 2019 Parks Victoria announced it would be strictly enforcing the existing restrictions that were created to protect the park’s highly sensitive areas called Special Protection Areas.
-This decision meant that activities such as rock climbing could no longer take place in a Special Protection Area, with the exception of a current exemption for existing licensed tour operators that offer rock climbing and abseiling at Summerday Valley in the Grampians National Park (see below) until 31 March 2020.
+This decision meant that activities such as rock climbing could no longer take place in a Special Protection Area, with the exception of a current exemption for existing licensed tour operators that offer rock climbing and abseiling at Summerday Valley, Lookout Point Wall and The Rock Wall in the Grampians National Park (see below).

-More than 60 per cent of the national park is outside of Special Protection Areas, which are clearly shown in the maps and climbing information (PDF).
+More than 60 per cent of the national park is outside of Special Protection Areas, which are shown on these maps and climbing information (PDF).

 In June 2019, Parks Victoria announced that tour operators offering rock climbing and abseiling at Summerday Valley in the Grampians National Park had been issued a variation to their existing licences.

 The variation provides strictly conditional authorisation for existing Licensed Tour Operators to continue undertaking their activities (rock climbing and abseiling) in three designated areas – Barc Cliff, Back Wall, and a section of Wall of Fools – within Summerday Valley.
-This conditional authorisation has since been extended until 31 March 2020.
+This conditional authorisation has since been updated to include the same conditional access to two other locations called Lookout Point Wall and The Rock Wall.

-The decision allows existing Licensed Tour Operators who offer rock climbing and abseiling in Summerday Valley to continue to do so while working with Traditional Owners to understand and protect Aboriginal cultural heritage unique to the Grampians.
+The decision allows existing Licensed Tour Operators who offer rock climbing and abseiling at these locations to continue to do so while working with Traditional Owners to understand and protect Aboriginal cultural heritage unique to the Grampians.

 The agreement will also allow Parks Victoria, Traditional Owner groups and key stakeholders additional time to work together to ensure the ongoing review of the national park’s management plan is thorough and considered.